-The Torah states, "You (the Jewish people) shall be holy because I your G-d am holy."
-The Yalkut explains an application of this concept is found in the verse stated in the Book of

-Devarim "And you are attached to Hashem."
-Yirmiyah the Prophet says, "Just as one's belt is attached to one's waist so too are the Jewish people attached to Hashem."
-The Yalkut continues "Hashem said to the Jewish people, "I am not like the mortal king who does not permit his subjects to carry his name (which would be punishable by death).
+The Torah states, "You (the Jewish people) shall be holy because I your G'd am holy."
+The Yalkut explains an application of this concept is found in the verse stated in the Book of Devarim "And you are attached to G'd."
+Yirmiyah the Prophet says, "Just as one's belt is attached to one's waist so too are the Jewish people attached to G'd."
+The Yalkut continues, "G'd said to the Jewish people, "I am not like the mortal king who does not permit his subjects to carry his name (which would be punishable by death).
 You (the Jewish people) carry my Name."
-The Midrash continues to discuss the various ways Hashem is identified and how the Jewish people are identified in a similar manner.
-For example, Hashem is referred to as Elokin (an appellation for G-d) and Hashem called the Jewish people by His appellation.
+The Midrash continues to discuss the various ways G'd is identified and how the Jewish people are identified in a similar manner.
+For example, G'd is referred to as Elokim (an appellation for G'd) and G'd called the Jewish people by His appellation.
 As it is stated in the verse in Tehillim (Psalms), "I have said that you (the Jewish people) are Elokim."
-Hashem is called Chacham (wise) and He refers to the Jewish people as Chachamim.
-Hashem is referred to as Dodi (Beloved) and He refers to the Jewish people as beloved.
-Hashem is identified as Chassia (scrupulously Pious) and He refers to the Jewish people as Kadoshim (holy).
-What is the significance of identifying the Jewish people with the many appellations of G-d Himself?
+G'd is called Chacham (wise) and He refers to the Jewish people as Chachamim.
+G'd is referred to as Dodi (Beloved) and He refers to the Jewish people as beloved.
+G'd is identified as Chassid (scrupulously Pious) and He refers to His people as the scrupulously pious.
+G'd is referred to as Kadosh (holy)

+and He refers to the Jewish people as Kadoshim (holy).
+What is the significance of identifying the Jewish people with the many appellations of G'd Himself?

-Tana d'vei Eliyahu (teachings of Eliyahu the Prophet) states that every Jew must say "When will my accomplishments be comparable to the accomplishments of my forbearers Avraham, Yitzchak, and Yaakov?"
+Tana d'vei Eliyahu (teachings of Eliyahu the Prophet) states that every Jew must say, "When will my accomplishments be comparable to the accomplishments of my forbearers Avraham, Yitzchak, and Yaakov?"
 Some commentators explain the reason one must aspire to the accomplishments of nothing less than our forefathers (and not to people of lesser dimension) is that one must set his goals at the most advanced level in order to go farther.
 However, we are able to explain this passage of the Tana d'vei Eliyahu differently.

 The Gemara in Tractate Yevamos tells us that Jewish people possess three innate qualities: they are merciful, have shame and perform acts of loving-kindness.
-These qualities exist withir the Jew because they are passed down to us from Avraham our Patriarch.
+These qualities exist within the Jew because they are passed down to us from Avraham our Patriarch.
 The Jewish people are the spiritual heirs of their forefathers and thus possess the innate characteristics and qualities exemplified by Avraham, Yitzchak, and Yaakov.
 They are part of our spiritual gene pool.
 The spiritual potential of the Jew goes beyond ordinary limits only because of his relevance to his forbearers.
 It is only because the Jew descends from the holy Patriarchs that he has unlimited spiritual potential.
 Therefore, one must aspire to the accomplishments of Avraham, Yitzchak and Yaakov because his potential in this regard is defined by their accomplishments.
 One cannot achieve the same level as our Patriarchs; nevertheless one must aspire to it because we are a semblance of who they were.

 The Jewish people may think that they are no different from any other nation.
-To this Hashem says that the Jewish people are truly unique.
-He identifies them with many of His owr appellations (Wise, Pious, Beloved, Holy, etc.).
-Since G-d identifies the Jew as such, it is evident that the Jew possesses these inherent qualities and characteristics.
-He possesses a semblance of G-d's Wisdom because Hashem chooses to refer to the Jew as Chacham.
+To this G'd says that the Jewish people are truly unique.
+He identifies them with many of His own appellations (Wise, Pious, Beloved, Holy, etc.).
+Since G'd identifies the Jew as such, it is evident that the Jew possesses these inherent qualities and characteristics.
+He possesses a semblance of G'd's Wisdom because G'd chooses to refer to the Jew as Chacham.